spaxxomatic/esp8266_iot_node/README.md

 * Nicely handles lost Wlan connections by trying to reconnect a couple of times and then rebooting in AP mode and presenting a configuration GUI
 * Detects MQTT server disconnects and tries to reconnect

-* In motion detection mode, the "ON" time is configurable via the MQTT topic
+* In motion detection mode, the "ON" time is configurable via MQTT (see config section below)
 * Mode indication via the on-board LED - in normal mode, LED dim-blinks each 4 seconds

 ### MQTT topics
 Sensor (button) state will be published to /sensor/<MAC_ADDRESS>

+MQTT subscribtions:
+ * /actor/<MAC_ADDRESS> for setting the actor state (in case of sonoff module, the actor is the on-board relay) When the motion sensor is activated, the relais can be switched on by publishing on the /actor/ topic.
+When motion is detected, the countdown is triggered and the relais is switched off after the <motion_sensor_timer> seconds.
+ For a permanent switch on (means, subsequently ignoring the motion sensor events), the value 255 must be published on the /actor topic.
+ The output will be switched on upon receival of another value <> 255 on the /actor topic.

-The SW subscribes to /config/<MAC_ADDRESS> for receiving configuration messages.
+ * /config/<MAC_ADDRESS> for receiving configuration messages.

 The config data is JSON-formatted, as follows:
 {"deepsleep":1} - enables the deep sleep mode of ESP